omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 to generate output file names, can be used as input file names, and can serve as input and working variables for arbitrarily complex algorithms programmed in the template (*.ftl) files.

+=== Wizard Types

+The IDE offers several OMNeT++-related wizard dialogs: New OMNeT++ Project, New NED File, New Simple Module, and so on.
+Every content template can contribute to one or more of those wizard dialogs.
+The template author has to list the supported wizards in the supportedWizardTypes property file entry in the template.properties file.
+Values are:

+*  project
+*  simulation
+*  nedfile
+*  inifile
+*  msgfile
+*  simplemodule
+*  compoundmodule
+*  network
+*  wizard

+A possible setting in the template.properties file is: supportedWizardTypes = project, simulation, nedfile, network

+In turn, the wizard will set the wizardType template variable when it executes, so template code can check under which wizard type it runs (using <#if>..</#if>), and act accordingly.

+Specific wizard dialogs will also define extra variables for use in the templates, e.g. the wizard types that create a single file will put the newFileName variable into the context.
+To see all defined variables, check the Appendix.

 === Template Processing